Play Faster Golf

 A movement across America in the last several years has been finding ways to play faster golf.
 One of the main reasons why golf has been on the decline lately is because people don’t feel they can dedicate the time needed to play the game.
 Such programs as “Play It Forward” and “While We Are Young” have been launched.
 If you have watched any golf on TV you are sure to see these ads.
 Here are a few tips that might help you move it along.
 If we want golf to grow, it is up to all of us to speed it up!

-In the video below, Mike discusses some of his favorite ways to make your round faster and more enjoyable.
+In the video above, Mike discusses some of his favorite ways to make your round faster and more enjoyable.

 Fay’s Top Tips For Playing Golf Faster